 Redir Port: Packets matching the entry will be forwarded to the specified port.

-You need to specify the port in the drop-down list.
+Specify the port in the drop-down list.

 Mirror Port: Packets matching the entry will be forwarded to both the destination port and the specified port in the drop-down list.